 - jaundice (yellowing of your skin and the whites of your eyes)

 - feeling very tired and weak

 Visit your GP if you notice any of the symptoms listed above.
-Although they are more likely to be the result of a more common condition, such as an infection, it's best to have them checked.
+They're more likely to be the result of a more common condition, such as an infection, but it's best to have them checked.

 The exact cause of liver cancer is unknown, but most cases are associated with damage and scarring of the liver known as cirrhosis.

-Despite being a common type of cancer worldwide, liver cancer is relatively uncommon in the UK, with just over 4,000 new cases diagnosed each year.
-However, the chances of developing the condition are high for people with risk factors for the condition.
+Although liver cancer is relatively uncommon in the UK, the chances of developing the condition are high for people with risk factors for the condition.

-Over the past few decades, rates of liver cancer in the UK have risen considerably, possibly as a result of increased levels of alcohol intake and obesity.
+Over the past few decades, rates of liver cancer in the UK have risen considerably, possibly as a result of increased levels of alcohol consumption and obesity.